-Dr. Jain can provide information on reputable local egg donation agencies where patients can review potential egg donors.
+Here at Santa Monica Fertility, we have our own in-house Egg Donor Bank and an online donor database, where patients can review potential egg donors.
 The length of time required for selecting a donor and going through a retrieval cycle varies.
 Patients who want to shorten the time involved in selecting a donor may wish to use frozen eggs which are available immediately.

 Some patients choose the shared egg donation offered by Dr. Jain.
 In this process, two couples share the eggs retrieved from one donation cycle.
 This reduces the cost of the eggs for each couple by about 50%.